mdsimon2/RPi-CamillaDSP/README.md

 ## CamillaDSP Setup

 This part describes how to get a working CamillaDSP setup.
-For reference, a complete install should take under 1 hour (including [OLED display](https://github.com/mdsimon2/RPi-CamillaDSP#oled-display) and {FLIRC IR receiver}(https://github.com/mdsimon2/RPi-CamillaDSP#flirc-usb-ir-receiver) setup), most of that time is waiting for things to download / install.
+For reference, a complete install should take under 1 hour (including [OLED display](https://github.com/mdsimon2/RPi-CamillaDSP#oled-display) and [FLIRC IR receiver](https://github.com/mdsimon2/RPi-CamillaDSP#flirc-usb-ir-receiver) setup), most of that time is waiting for things to download / install.

 ### 1) Write OS to micro SD and login to RPi via SSH